Shortle/Nimrod435/README.md

 # First-Lego-League
-🪵Always report any changees to our change-log channel
+🪵Always report any changes to our change-log channel

 🤝Be respectful